Relayer: Background

-Moraz auditioned with Yes during the first week of August 1974.
-He arrived at Farmyard Studios early and saw each member arrive in his own expensive car.
+Moraz arrived at Farmyard Studios in the first week of August 1974, and saw each band member arrive in his own expensive car.
 He said: "Coming from Refugee, where we had been walking three miles to and from our rehearsal place ... it was quite a contrast!"
-Moraz auditioned with Vangelis's keyboards, which were still situated in the studio.
-After tuning up, he played some parts to display his ability, including a short section of "And You and I" from Close to the Edge (1972), causing the band to stop talking and gather around him.
+Vangelis's keyboards were still situated in the studio, and Moraz used them for his audition.
+After tuning up he played some parts to display his ability, including a short section of "And You and I" from Close to the Edge (1972), causing the band to stop talking and gather around him.
 Moraz's first task was to devise a section to complement what they had written for the middle section of "Sound Chaser".
-The band liked what Moraz had played, and the following day, Lane informed him that Yes wished for him to join full-time.
-Moraz felt some pressure to deliver, and drove from his flat in Earl's Court, near central London to the studio each day to record.
+The band liked what he played, and on the following day, Lane informed Moraz that his audition was a success.
+Moraz accepted the offer, but felt some pressure to deliver, and drove from his flat in Earl's Court near central London to the studio each day to record and learn the band's repertoire.